 The case against the rental car agency that loaned the Lexus to the family has not been settled.
 Toyota has agreed to provide experts to help the family in their case against the rental agency.

 The judge in the case has agreed to release some information, but the details of the settlement will remain private.
 The judge did not say what information would be released to the public.

 Losing a loved one in an auto accident in California can be heartbreaking, especially when the accident is caused by a defective vehicle.
 Keeping the terms of a settlement confidential may help your family avoid further stress.
-If you have been injured or lost a loved one in an auto accident, the Law Offices of Steven A. Elia can help you hold negligent parties accountable for their actions and receive compensation for your injuries.
+If you have been injured or lost a loved one in an auto accident, the Elia Law Firm can help you hold negligent parties accountable for their actions and receive compensation for your injuries.
 Call San Diego car crash attorney Steven A. Elia today at 619-444-2244 to schedule a free and confidential consultation.

 Latest posts by Steven Elia (see all)

 - Who Is at Fault in a Motorcycle Lane Splitting Accident in California? - February 28, 2016

 - Oceanside – 12 Year-Old Boy Hit by Truck and Killed While Riding Bike - November 13, 2015

 - San Diegan Stephen Michael Clift killed in bicycle accident - November 6, 2015